spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-custom-registries/webhook-disable.md

 1. Use the ISO to install Palette Edge on an Edge host.
 For more information, refer to [Installation](../site-installation/site-installation.md).

-2. Create a cluster profile and include **Harbor Edge-Native Config** pack.
+2. Create a cluster profile that references the image registries you configured.

+3. Deploy a cluster with the cluster profile.